Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-You can assume the number will be between 1 to 3999. def roman_to_int(roman_string) must return an integer If the roman_string is not a string or None, return 0
+You can assume the number will be between 1 to 3999. def roman_to_int(roman_string) must return an integer If the roman_string is not a string or None, return 0<br>
-13. Weighted average!
+13. Weighted average!<br>
 advanced
 Write a function that returns the weighted average of all integers tuple (<score>, <weight>)

 Prototype: def weight_average(my_list=[]):
 Returns 0 if the list is empty
-You are not allowed to import any module
+You are not allowed to import any module<br>
-14. Squared by using map
+14. Squared by using map<br>
 advanced
 Write a function that computes the square value of all integers of a matrix using map